individual-brain-charting/docs/docs/source/behavioral_data.rst

-Behavioral Data
+Behavioral data
 ===============

 For most of the tasks we collect participants' responses, in order to asses their engagement and performance.
 We calculate the accuracy of the subjects' responses and we present a brief description of what this accuracy represents.

-MTTWE Behavioral Data
+MTTWE behavioral data
 ---------------------

 If the Cue presented in the given trial hinted at time judgment, participants were to